Brute-force attack cause looping logged user in foreman

 As this way I can disconnect any user from Satellite without having any valid Satellite or OS account, should this be considered a security issue?

-#1 Updated by Lukas Zapletal 3 months ago
+#1 Updated by Lukas Zapletal over 2 years ago

 This sounds like a regular and simple DDoS attack, passenger is likely having bad time serving all those requests.
 I recommend deploying a proxy or Apache throttling module to prevent from that.
 Those excessive requests must be stopped before passenger starts processing them.